dhakalu/vidhyala-go/README.md

 ## Folder structure

-- micro-services: each directory within will be a go module.
+- **micro-services**: each directory within will be a go module.
 Each of the module will be a separately deployable service.

-- stack: tools for maintaining this mono repo.
+- **stack**: tools for maintaining this mono repo.
+- **pkg**: common resources/packages shared between micro services.

 > **Todo:**
 create cli tool to generate new micro-service project